 We're excited to launch a permanent collection of stories for our community to share.

-There’s no right or wrong way to let your children know about your cancer diagnosis (although keeping it a secret is not recommended).
+There’s no right or wrong way to let your children know about a cancer diagnosis (although keeping it a secret is not recommended).
 Everyone reacts differently to the news of a cancer diagnosis.
 But you know your children better than anyone, including the best way to share the news.
-Here are some tips to help you talk to your children about your diagnosis.

-Before talking to your children about your diagnosis, take some time to process your emotions and thoughts to prepare yourself mentally and emotionally.
+Before talking to your children about your cancer diagnosis, take some time to process your emotions and thoughts to prepare yourself mentally and emotionally.
 Being as calm and collected as possible is crucial to help reassure your children.
 Consider what information you want to share and how you will phrase it.

 Find a quiet and safe space where your children feel comfortable and free to express their emotions.
 Make sure there won’t be any interruptions or distractions and you’ll have enough time to talk.

 Young children — toddlers and preschoolers — will probably be satisfied with bite-sized explanations you can update as treatment progresses, but it’s a good idea to repeat them often.
 Share as much information as you can openly and honestly.
 Offering consistent, age-appropriate simple facts can help children cope.
 Thankfully, there are plenty of kid-friendly books that can help guide you.
-Older kids will ask tougher questions that you should answer with cautious honesty.
+Older kids may ask tougher questions that you should answer with cautious honesty.

 It’s a good strategy to let children know that there may be changes to their routines, explaining who will care for them while mom or dad is unwell, or being open about being sad or angry.
 While you don’t want to overwhelm or panic them, it’s okay to let them know what you’re feeling.
 For example, you can say, “I’m feeling sad.
 I’m waiting to hear from the doctor.”

 Young children can have misconceptions about your disease.
 For instance, they may think that they did something that caused you to get sick.
-Make sure they know that no one is to blame for your cancer.
-They may also think your cancer is contagious, like a cold, and worry that they can catch it if they get too close to you.
-Take time to explain as much as you can about you cancer.
+Make sure they know that no one is to blame for your cancer diagnosis.
+They may also think your cancer is contagious, like a cold, and worry that they can catch it. if they get too close to you.

 Your kids will likely have questions, including some you may not have considered.
-Recognize that their questions will probably be ongoing and may be uttered at any time.
+Recognize that their questions will probably be ongoing and may be shared at any time.
 Give them the opportunity to ask anything they have on their mind.

 Answering honestly and appropriately can help put them at ease and remove some of the uncertainty and fear of what it means to have a parent living with cancer.